Indonesia warns of tough response after Papuan rebels threaten Freeport

 “We cannot mingle with the community,” Wanmang said in a telephone interview.
 “That would endanger them.”

-Wanmang also denied police allegations his group had carried out rape and torture of civilians and said villagers were “continuing to carry out activities as usual”.
+Wanmang also denied police allegations his group had carried out rape and torture of civilians, saying villagers were “continuing to carry out activities as usual”.

-However, he warned that Freeport employees and security personnel remaining in the area did so at their own risk.
+But he warned that Freeport employees and security personnel remained in the area at their own risk.

-“We are at war against the National Police, Indonesian Military and Freeport,” he said.
+“We are at war against the National Police, Indonesian military and Freeport,” he said.

 “(TPN-OPM) will continue to fight until the root of this problem - Freeport - is removed,” Wanmang said.

-A spokesman for Freeport Indonesia could not immediately be reached for comment.
+A Freeport Indonesia spokesman declined to comment.

-Papua Police spokesman Suryadi Diaz said on Friday that the situation in the villages near the town of Tembagapura was “conducive” and that the community was operating “as usual”.
+Papua Police spokesman Suryadi Diaz said the situation in the villages near the town of Tembagapura was “conducive” and the community was functioning “as usual”.

 “They aren’t hostage, but if you want to get to these villages you have to get past this armed criminal group,” Diaz said, referring to the OPM.